Share

 Fear and its Effects

-Fear is automatic.
+True fear is automatic.
 It prioritizes survival before thought.
 By the time conscious reasoning appears, fear has already acted.
-When fear is brief, it protects.
-When it is prolonged, it reshapes the system.

 • stress responses remain active